 Alverton School believes in a 'rounded education' and children's emotional health and wellbeing are as important as their academic attainment and progress.
 The school ensures therefore that, if required, extra support can be put in place for difficulties with behaviour, communication, social or physical needs.
-Two members of staff are trained to deliver 'Draw and Talk' and are also 'autistic champions', the school has a very successful Pastoral Support Team and a HLTA trained in Speech and Language helps with communication and social issues.
-The learning environment is very important and the school does its best to accommodate individual, more specific learning needs e.g. designated 'safe spaces'.
+Two members of staff are trained to deliver 'Draw and Talk' and are also 'autistic champions', the school runs a very successful Nurture Group, an HLTA trained in Speech and Language helps with communication and social issues and a Pyramid Club operates in the summer term.
+The learning environment is very important and the school does its best to accommodate individual, more specific learning needs e.g. designated 'safe spaces.